KarolinaSzczech/Manual_tester_Portfolio/test_cases/Test Cases Samples.md

 ### Login with a Facebook account without an account on the application ###

-**Precondition:** The user has accounts in the Facebook application that are not synchronized with the website.
+**Precondition:** The user has account in the Facebook application that are not synchronized with the website.

 | No. |	Test Case |	Expected Result |
 |----|---------|--------|